ogierpaul/usingjupyterwithdocker/07_Volumes/Readme.md

 # Step7: Sharing Volumes
 ## Objective:
 - Create one volume (directory) accessible in read and write by all containers
-- (TODO) Read data from the host in a mounted volume with python, push it to postgres for fast COPY

 ## Architecture
 ![Step7 Volumes Architecture](https://github.com/ogierpaul/usingjupyterwithdocker/blob/master/images/step7_architecture.png)